-We aim to build and maintain positive and respectful relationships with children, families and educators of our OSHC Service and prioritise a child safe environment.
-We communicate regularly and clearly with all stakeholders and ensure our policies and procedures are available to employees, volunteers, families and children and young people.
+We aim to build and maintain positive and respectful relationships with children, families, staff and educators of our OSHC Service and prioritise a child safe environment.
+We communicate regularly and clearly with all stakeholders and ensure our policies and procedures are available to staff, educators, employees, students, volunteers, families and children and young people.
 (Reg.
 170).
-Feedback and evaluation of our policies and procedures is welcomed through surveys, feedback or discussions with management.
+We welcome and encourage all stakeholders to share feedback and evaluation of our policies and procedures through surveys, feedback or discussions with management.